wofsauge/IsaacDocs/docs/entities/Overview.md

 end
 ```

-If you are using [IsaacScript](https://isaacscript.github.io/), these two functions are automatically included in the standard library, so don't bother making them yourself.
+If you are using [IsaacScript](https://isaacscript.github.io/), these two functions are already included in the standard library, so don't bother making them yourself.

 <br>